The MSc Programme and the PhD

 - MSC6118 follows notes left by Prof Michael Scott.

-A project based on a thorough study of some aspect of the theory with reference to current
+A project based on a thorough study of some aspect of the theory with reference to

 Division of modules per year: